AdaCore/spark2014/docs/lrm/source/visibility-rules.rst

    ``object_renaming_declaration`` shall not have a variable input;
    similarly, the access-valued prefix of a dereference occurring as part of an object_renaming declaration shall not have a variable input.
-See :ref:`expressions` for the statement of this rule.]
+See :ref:`Expressions` for the statement of this rule.]
    [The first part of this rule can apply to an index of an indexed_component and the range of a slice.]